MengeCrowdSim/Menge/src/Plugins/AgtGCF/README.md

 [Read the paper](https://arxiv.org/pdf/1008.4297.pdf)

+## Notes on using the model

+This model does not deal well with dense, contradictory flow.
+When simulated with sufficient numerical accuracy (i.e., a *very* small time step), the net result is a stationary traffic jam.

 ## Notes on implementation

 The Generalized Centrifugal Force (GCF) model is a force model.
 Numerically speaking, these models